Sleeping in Airports

 Bus

 Bergen Airport provides a few connections to the bus system (the stops are just outside the terminal).
-Whether you are looking for a local bus to get you the centre of Bergen or you need to get to the Flesland docks, the airport provides several options.
+Whether you are looking for a local bus to get you to the centre of Bergen or you need to get to the Flesland docks, the airport provides several options.
 For fares, routes and schedule information, visit the Bergen Airport website.
 Some routes provide timetables on monitors within the airport.

 Car Rentals